adgsenpai/whatsapp-birthday-bot/README.md

 WhatsApp Bot to automate sending birthday messages to a group each day in an CSV database file

 # InstallShield Installation
-download files from the link below
+download files using the link below

 https://1drv.ms/u/s!ApHtXJD12z9_1HvfTnJQb_W11B0f?e=vRpe2T